Power of the interactive proof systems with verifiers modeled by semi-quantum two-way finite automata

 It is therefore natural to explore power also of some weaker variations of IP.
 Since unlimited power of provers seems to be very essential for the whole concept of IP, the research started to focus on the cases with limited power verifiers.
 This has been done at first by Dwork and Stockmeyer \cite{DwS92}~--~they explored the case that verifiers are {\em two-way probabilistic finite automata} (IP(2PFA)).
 They showed that every language in the class EXP can be accepted by some IP(2PFA).
 However, the set of languages recognized by such IP in which verifiers use {\em public randomization} (also called Arthur-Merlin proof systems) is a proper subset of P. Later, Nishimura and Yamakami \cite{Nis09} explored the case that verifiers are modeled by {\em one-way quantum finite automata} as well as {\em two-way quantum finite automata} and demonstrated strengths and weaknesses of both IP.

 Of importance is also a variant of IP, called {\em Arthur-Merlin proof systems} (AM).
 The difference between IP and AM is that the prover of IP has at each step only {\em partial information} of the configuration of the verifier while the prover of AM always has {\em complete information} of the current configuration of the verifier.
 Also for such {\em interactive proof systems} it is of importance to explore their power for the case that verifiers have a more limited power and to find out relations between IP and AM with verifiers of different power.
-AM with verifiers modeled by Turing Machines augmented with a fixed-size quantum register (qAM) were studied also in \cite{Yak12a,Yak12} and it was shown that the an NP-complete language $L_{knapsack}$, modeling the 0~-~1 knapsack problem, can be recognized by a qAM whose verifier is a {\em two-way finite automaton} working on quantum mixed states using superoperators.
+AM with verifiers modeled by Turing Machines augmented with a fixed-size quantum register (qAM) were studied also in \cite{Yak12a,Yak12} and it was shown that the an NP-complete language $L_{knapsack}$, representing the 0~-~1 knapsack problem, can be recognized by a qAM whose verifier is a {\em two-way finite automaton} working on quantum mixed states using superoperators.